Edgar Peña Parra: Substitute for General Affairs

 Peña Parra was appointed Substitute for General Affairs of the Secretariat of State on 15 August 2018, effective 15 October.
 He is the second Latin American to hold that position, following the Argentine Leonardo Sandri, who was substitute from 2000 to 2007.

-Archbishop Peña Parra, travelled to Abu Dhabi in 2022 to inaugurate the resident apostolic nunciature in the UAE.
-The Holy See established diplomatic relations with the UAE in 2007 but was non-residential and based in Kuwait.
+Peña Parra travelled to Abu Dhabi in 2022 to inaugurate the resident apostolic nunciature in the UAE.
+The Holy See established diplomatic relations with the UAE in 2007, but was non-residential and based in Kuwait.

 In 2023, Peña Parra admitted that he authorized electronic surveillance of the director of the Vatican bank, without legal authorization.
 He ordered the surveillance because he wanted information about the “anomalous attitude” of directors who had refused an application from the Secretariat of State for a loan.

 Testifying before the High Court of England and Wales on 4 July 2024, Peña Parra stated that he willingly signed off on fraudulent invoices he knew were "completely fictitious" involving Vatican investment properties in London.

-In September 2024 Archbishop Peña Parra issued an order trying to reinstate a former priest, Ariel Alberto Príncipi, convicted of child sexual abuse by two interdiocesan tribunals in Argentina.
-The Dicastery for the Doctrine of the Faith’s Archbishop John Joseph Kennedy nullified the attempt and declared the case closed.
+In September 2024, Archbishop Peña Parra issued an order trying to reinstate a former priest, Ariel Alberto Príncipi, convicted of child sexual abuse by two interdiocesan tribunals in Argentina.
+Archbishop John Joseph Kennedy, Secretary for Discipline at the Dicastery for the Doctrine of the Faith, nullified the attempt and declared the case closed.

+Return as diplomat

+On 30 March 2026, he was appointed Apostolic Nuncio to Italy and San Marino.
+Paolo Rudelli was appointed to succeed him.

 Personal life

-He is fluent in Spanish, Italian, English, French, Portuguese and Serbo-Croatian.
+He is fluent in Spanish, Italian, English, French, Portuguese, and Serbo-Croatian.